Frequently Asked Questions

 - Select the pay-from account.

 - Enter amount, memo description (optional), and payment date, then press Submit.

 - A confirmation message and number will display after the bill payment is complete.

 - Note: Mobile Banking only allows one-time payments.
 To establish a reccuring payment, please use Online Banking.
 Payments will process during the next Bill Pay processing time.
 Additionally, the Bill Pay option will only be available if you are a Bill Pay customer (service charges may apply).

-You must log in to Central Online Banking and delete the payment from the main menu of the Bill Pay module.
+- You can either remove a payment in the mobile app by clicking "Scheduled Payments" or you can log in to Central Online Banking and delete the payment from the main menu of the Bill Pay module.

 How can we help?

 Let us know the best way to reach you and one of our customer representatives will be in touch.Contact Us

 © 2019 Central National Bank.
 All rights reserved.